d0rich/th2-docs/content/getting-started/install-demo/set-up-cluster/_index.md

 ### Access for infra-mgr th2 schema git repository:

-`Ssh` access with write permissions is required by th2-infra-mgr component
+`Ssh` access with write permissions is required by th2-infra-mgr component.

 {{% notice warning %}}
 Be sure you are located in the `th2-infra/example-values` directory.